mo-rahimi/Logical-Programming-Food-Recommendation-Ontology/README.md

 This project builds on works by several authors, including Dooley et al., and utilizes methodologies from Horridge et al. and Neuhaus & Brodaric.

 ## Conclusion
-The Food Recommendation Ontology is a versatile tool that empowers users to discover their favorite foods while ensuring that their dietary needs are met.
-By leveraging a robust framework of classes and properties, this ontology can suggest a variety of dishes tailored to individual preferences and health conditions.
+By utilizing logical programming principles and a well-structured ontology, this project aims to enhance the understanding of food relationships and provide personalized nutritional guidance.
+This not only supports individual health goals but also promotes informed dietary choices, ultimately contributing to better health outcomes.
+This extended overview provides a thorough explanation of the ontology's purpose, the significance of logical programming, and detailed metrics that illustrate its complexity and functionality.

 ## Contributing
 Contributions to the Food Recommendation Ontology are welcome.
 Please fork the repository and submit a pull request with your changes.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For inquiries, feedback or further information, please contact Mohsen at m.rahimi.hk@gmail.com
+For inquiries, feedback or further information, please contact Mohsen🙂 at m.rahimi.hk@gmail.com